Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-internal.md

 Applying auto_complete updates ................ complete<br />
 </MacWindow>

-Next step is to clean up some directory files to clear space and tidy up the Node.
+Next step is to clean up some directory files to clear space and tidy up the node.